 Header: Selecting a drug class

 Select whether the drug is Schedule I-II or III-V. If unsure what schedule the drug is, please check the outside of the stock container.
 All controlled substance containers are required to have a drug class listed on the label (see image below).
-Noting the correct drug class is important because federal regulation 21 CF 1304.04 requires that Schedule I-II records are kept separate from Schedule III-V records (eCFR :: 21 CFR 1304.04 -- Maintenance of records and inventories.)
+Noting the correct drug class is important because federal regulation 21 CFR 1304.04 requires that Schedule I-II records are kept separate from Schedule III-V records (eCFR :: 21 CFR 1304.04 -- Maintenance of records and inventories.)

 Box 1: Registration Information